 At Journey Home, we believe that a well-rounded therapeutic approach leads to a solid foundation for positive growth and development.
 Our approach to therapy is based on decades of research conducted by members of our therapeutic team.

-We are located in Utah, but we help young women from across the nation, including Wisconsin.
+We are located in Utah, but we help teens from across the nation, including Wisconsin.

 Our approach is founded upon five core principles:

-Unlike other independent living programs which help young women from Wisconsin, we do many fun activities in addition to a traditional residential model.
-Throughout their stay at Journey Home, young women can have fun with Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.
+Unlike other independent living programs which help teens from Wisconsin, we do many fun activities in addition to a traditional residential model.
+Throughout their stay at Journey Home, teens can have fun with Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.